akhoury/nodebb-plugin-import/write-my-own-exporter.md

         "_tags": ["tag1", "tag2", "tag3"], // OPTIONAL, an array of tags, or a comma separated string would work too, defaults to null

+        "_attachments": ["http://example.com/myfile.zip"], // OPTIONAL, an array of urls, to append to the content for download.

+		// OPTIONAL, an array of objects, each object mush have the binary BLOB,
+		// either a filename or extension, then each file will be written to disk,
+		// if no filename is provided, the extension will be used and a filename will be generated as attachment_t_{_tid}_{index}{extension}
+		// and its url would be appended to the _content for download "_attachmentsBlobs": [ {blob: <BINARY>, filename: "myfile.zip"}, {blob: <BINARY>, extension: ".zip"} ],

         "_deleted": 0, // OPTIONAL, defaults to 0

         "_pinned": 1 // OPTIONAL, defaults to 0